waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Objective:** Find the secret Team Rocket entrance in Mahogany Town, as per Lance's instructions, and disable the radio signal.
 *   **Current Location:** Team Rocket Hideout, Floor B1F.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 The B1F floor puzzle has two solutions.
 The eastern path was a dead end.
-I am now exploring the western path.
+I have discovered a new western path and am currently exploring it.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)